 If you fail to file a lawsuit within the time limit that applies to your case, your case might be dismissed and you may be unable to recover compensation.
-If you are unsure about when your case’s filing deadline is, our team will review your case for free and identify its statutory deadline.
-A car accident attorney from our team will then help you take steps to pursue compensation.
+If you are unsure about when your case’s filing deadline is, there is no need to worry.
+Our team will review your case for free and identify its statutory deadline.
+A car accident attorney from our team will then take every step necessary to pursue maximum compensation for you

 - Don’t Wait Until the Last Minute to File Your Car Accident Lawsuit